LiciaHe/Color-Hoarding-with-Licia-He/README.md

 ## [Color Combo Generator](tutorial/Color_Combo_Generator)

-[Color Combo Generator](#todo) is a color scheme creating tool designed for generative artists.
-In contrast to tools that assist the curation of sets of colors, this tool help users to create color-generating rules.
+[Color Combo Generator](#todo) is a color scheme-creating tool designed for generative artists.
+In contrast to tools that assist in curating sets of colors, this tool helps users to create color-generating rules.

 ![color_combo_overview](tutorial/gif/03_multiple_rules.gif)